-In 1987, I was hired as the very first game producer at The Walt Disney Company, where I produced DuckTales: The Quest for Gold and DuckTales for the NES.
-Other notable games I have produced since include Harlan Ellison's I Have No Mouth, and I Must Scream for Cyberdreams, Heroes of Might & Magic III & IV for The 3DO Company, and Vampire: The Masquerade - Bloodlines for Activision.
+In 1987, I was hired as the very first game producer at The Walt Disney Company, where I produced DuckTales: The Quest for Gold for personal computers and DuckTales for the NES.
+Other notable games I have produced since include Harlan Ellison's I Have No Mouth, and I Must Scream for Cyberdreams, Heroes of Might & Magic III for The 3DO Company, and Vampire: The Masquerade - Bloodlines for Activision.

-I am currently Senior Producer at Say Design; a game production instructor at The Los Angeles Film School; co-creator of the Boy Scouts of America Game Design Merit Badge; and publisher of a daily newsletter, The Games & Brains Daily, with articles about game-based learning, gamification of the classroom, and game development for kids.
-I am also available for consulting work.
+I am currently a freelance game designer and producer at Electric Sheep Game Consulting; Lead Faculty of The Los Angeles Film School's Game Production Program; co-creator of the Boy Scouts of America Game Design Merit Badge; and publisher of a daily newsletter, The Games & Brains Daily, with articles about game design and development, gamification of the classroom, and game development for kids.

 [Blog - 03/27/2014 - 08:27]

 I concur.
 As a game producer who has worked in the game industry for 35 years, I have quite an extensive Rolodex myself, but rarely can I rely on it to satisfy my hiring needs.
 I 've used recruiters for some higher-level positions, but place on-line ads for most.
 To ...

 How then do you explain the high percentages of women in such risky professions as acting, art, and fashion design How about all the female entrepreneurs who have started their own business in retail, restaurants, manufacturing, services, etc., when the average new business has an 80 chance of failure within ...